Strivin0311/ads-learning/modeling/perception_and_prediction/miscellaneous/README.md

 # Miscellaneous Methodology for Perception and Prediction
-*Here's some resources about Miscellaneous Methodology for Perception and Prediction*
+*Here're some resources about Miscellaneous Methodology for Perception and Prediction*

 Intros:
 * This directory contains some other methodologies for perception and prediction stages, such as the prevailing BEV representation, end-to-end perception and prediction, etc.